 Dismissal Prior to Arraignment

-A dismissal prior to arraignment is when the prosecutor dismisses the case before it has been arraignment.
+Dismissal prior to arraignment is when the prosecutor dismisses the case before it has been arraignment.
 If a case is dismissed prior to arraignment the case will not appear on the person’s criminal record.
-Dismissal prior to arraignments are rare.
+Dismissal prior to arraignments is rare.

 Pretrial probation is only available if the Commonwealth consents.
 It is where the Commonwealth agrees to dismiss the case after either a set period of time or conditions or both.
 There is no admission to wrongdoing.
 If the defendant cannot successfully complete pretrial probation case will be restored to the trial list.